-We've secured $71.1m funding to deliver flood resilience improvements to reduce risk to life, maintain insurability and reduce risk to critical infrastructure while considering sites of cultural significance and the impacts of climate change.
+In response, Council secured $71.1 million in funding to deliver flood resilience improvements across the region.
+The programme aims to reduce risk to life, support the continued insurability of homes, improve the resilience of critical infrastructure and consider sites of cultural significance and the impacts of climate change.
+Of the $71.1m investment, $64m is from the government's $204m cyclone support package with Council contributing $7.1m.

 Funding is for work in: